Corcomroe Abbey: Description

 The construction used the standard plan of Cistercian foundations, but on a reduced scale.
 The cruciform church, facing east, features just one side chapel in each transept and a small cloister court.

 The church, though lacking a roof, is largely intact with an aisled nave (of which the north aisle has all but disappeared or was never completed).
 Of the abbey's domestic buildings only a few traces remain.
 However, significant pieces of the high wall surrounding the five acre monastic precinct are still visible.
 The arched gate through this wall was blown down by a storm in 1839.
 Its remains and those of a gatehouse lie about 100 meters west of the church.

 The abbey is noted for its detailed carvings and other rich ornamentation, which are not commonly found in structures from this period.

 This includes columns, capitals and ribs that support the vaulted sanctuary (or choir) ceiling.
 The sanctuary also contains the tomb of Conor O'Brien (or Conor na Siudane Ua Briain), King of Thomond, located in an arched recess.
 The limestone effigy (close to life size) is one of the few contemporary representations of an Irish chieftain.
 Although vandalised in the early 19th century, the monument is in fairly good condition.

 A late addition is the Neoclassical "O'Loughlin King of the Burren Family Tomb", from the late 18th or early 19th century.
 It is located in the floor in front of the recess with Conor O'Brien's tomb.

 Today

-The abbey today is a tourist attraction and is accessible to the public.
+The abbey today is a public tourist attraction.